Conditions of Computer Use - 2022/23

 f) Administrator passwords should not be divulged to anyone except authorised staff engaged in support work where that work cannot be done without such access.
 Additionally, administrator privileges should not be assigned to any individual’s IT account unless they are authorised to undertake work which requires this.
 An auditable log must be maintained of those issued with Administrative passwords and the password reset whenever a person is taken off this list or leaves the University.

 g) Permissions and privileges giving access to a user’s computer, IT account, email account, or stored files and data must not be altered unless for good reason and with the knowledge and agreement of the user, except where requested to do so for investigative purposes and with approval of the appropriate persons (see section 4 ‘Monitoring and Privacy’).

 h) IT support staff will not connect to a computer over the network without the prior agreement of the system owner or, in their absence and for operational reasons, the Head of the Department concerned or their deputy.
 This includes mapping network drives with Administrator passwords and connection to PCs using remote desktop tools.
-If such a connection is required for investigative purposes, this must be authorised by the Director of ITCS or a member of the ITCS Management Team.
+If such a connection is required for investigative purposes, this must be authorised by the Director of Digital and Data or a member of the ITCS Management Team.

 i) IT support staff will only dispose of unwanted computers or data storage devices using the disposal service included within the University’s Managed Service for PC Procurement contract.
 This service will guarantee that all data is deleted in such a manner that it cannot be recovered.
 Details about the service are published on the Procurement web pages.